bfy22/Recipe-App/README.md

 - User Registration and Authentication: Users can create accounts and log in securely.
 - Recipe Management: Save and manage your favorite recipes.
-- Search and Filter: Quickly find saved recipes.
+- Search: Quickly find desired recipes.
 - Simple and Intuitive UI: Easy-to-navigate web interface.

 ## Installation